 As summer and fall are both 10 week terms, if you are enrolled in both of them and by the end of fall have completed 9 hours, then, if you are enrolled in spring for at least 5 credit hours, you will get the second disbursement of the loan (another $10250).
-If you are not enrolled in fall, then in order to get the second disbursement, you must enroll in spring 1, so you can use those weeks to get you to 20 wks.
+If you were not enrolled in fall, then in order to get the second disbursement, you must enroll in spring 1, so you can use those weeks to get you to 20 wks.
 In some cases you also may need the credit hours.
 If you would not be enrolled in fall and not in spring 1 for either the hours or weeks, you will not get the second disbursement and will have to pay for spring yourself, or use any left over money from summer or if you started in fall semester, you will need hours in spring 1 to get your spring loan disbursement.

 If a student withdraws from a class, federal policies have changed and this might affect a student's eligibility for a loan that may have already been disbursed.
 Some of the loan may have to be returned to the lender, resulting in a possible balance due the university.
 In the past a withdrawal from a course did not change a student's eligibility for that semester.
 Now, if a student withdraws from just one class (even though he is still part time), R2T4 may have to be completed to determine the amount of loan the student can keep.
 The student will need to complete a course withdrawal form (available in the Graduate and Continuing Studies Office) when they withdraw.